ahmadbashusman/rasues/README.md

  ### Compile and Run Manually

 The provided `Dockerfile` lets you quickly test CHARRA-PM in a Docker environment.
-If you want to run CHARRA-PM bare metal, please refer to this guide here.
+If you want to run passport model bare metal, please refer to this guide here.

 #### Compile